IgniteUI/igniteui-docfx/en/components/transaction-how-to-use.md

 #### Define edit functionality

-The second list item is containing a edit button, which is updating item's data.
+The second list item contains an edit button, which updates the item's data.
 ```html
 <igx-icon igxListAction (click)="onEdit()" *ngIf="item.id === 1 && item.price !== '$999'">edit</igx-icon>
 ```

-When button is pressed, then inside the event handler 'UPDATE' transaction is created:
+When the button is pressed, inside the `onEdit` event handler, an 'UPDATE' transaction is created:

 ```typescript
 public onEdit(): void {